 It is the practice of many London councils to

-clamp or confiscate vehicles on the street but it
+clamp or confiscate vehicles on the street using ANPR van.
+Under the

 Torts (Interference with Goods) Act 1977 you can claim redress (section 5) and Interim damages (section 4) from the authority who gave permission to a bailiff company to take your vehicle in respect of an unpaid debt without complying with enforcement regulations.